samirelanduk/samirelanduk/README.md

 [Other Projects](https://samireland.com/projects/).

-## How to reach me?
+## How to reach me

-Twitter or Linkedin - same username as here for both.
+Twitter or LinkedIn - same username as here for both.